 A. We would love to show you around our libraries!
 Tours of the buildings are available by contacting the children’s librarian at each specific branch.
 Tours include a detailed look at the children’s room and its collections and features, and a behind the scenes visit to the book return and check in area.
 Let us know if you have a specific focus or need.
 We will be happy to work with you to customize your tour.

 Please allow at least two weeks planning time for any requested tour.

 A. There are two times when we visit all Ramsey County public schools to promote literacy.
 We visit Kindergarten classrooms in November to encourage kids to get their first library card as well as invite them to our celebratory Kindergarten Card Party.
-In late May/early June, we visit 2nd graders to promote all the fun activities and prizes that go with the Summer Reading Program.
+In late May/early June, we visit 2nd graders to promote all the fun activities that go with the Summer Reading Program.
 Why do we pick 2nd graders specifically?
 Because these are the kids who are almost, if not already, independent readers, and we want to encourage them at this crucial stage to continue reading as much as we can.
 Visiting the schools is one way we show students that their school and public libraries make a great team!

 back to the top

 Q. What activities do you offer for kids during the summer?

 A. Ramsey County Library hosts "Bookawocky," the Summer Reading Program for children of all ages.
 This program is designed to encourage kids to continue reading while out of school by awarding prizes for readers who reach pre-set reading goals.
 We also offer a variety of programs, workshops and book clubs throughout the summer.